Important Travel Document Information – Please Read

 Because interview wait periods vary by location, season, and visa type, you should apply for your visa as soon as possible.
 Examine the appointment wait time at the place where you’ll be applying.

-A Visa is required for any third national wishing to enter Sweden or any other Schengen country.
+A Schengen visa is required for any third national wishing to enter Sweden or any of the other 27 schengen countries.
 It could be a short-stay Schengen C-visa for stays of up to 90 days or a national D-visa / residence permit for longer stays in the country.

-Schengen visas are utilised by business persons, tourists, speciality workers, and students who want to stay in Sweden for a limited time for specific travel purposes.
+Business persons, tourists, speciality workers, and students utilise Schengen visas when they want to stay in Sweden for a limited time for specific travel purposes.
 Those who apply for a Schengen visa must show the Visa Application Centre that they intend to leave the Schengen Zone at the end of their temporary stay.